cyclingProfessor/humannetwork/Client/readme.md

 ## BYOI Message
 The BYOI Message is the basic unit used in the API.
 The API will only send/receive BYOI Messages to/from the BYOI server.
 Any DOM element can be converted to a BYOI Message, but it is expected to contain an element with `class="text"` as a child element for a correct interaction with the API.
+The text element is parsed to add appropriate data elements and classes.

 For instance, we can convert
 ```html